Centrax has been at the forefront of the Gas Turbine industry for over 65 years:

 2012: First Siemens 400 Generator set built by Centrax sold to a French Energy Management company, for a district heating company in France in time for the next winter heating season.

 2011: First 2 Trent 60s successfully commissioned at Ajka in Hungary.

-2011: Joint Venture with ASRY (Arab Shipbuilding and Repair Yard) to equip a Trent-powered multi-application power barge.
+2011: Joint Venture with ASRY (Arab Shipbuilding and Repair Yard) to equip a Trent-powered multi-application floating power plant.

 2011: Agreement with Siemens to package the Siemens 300 and 400 for the UK, France, the Netherlands, Belgium and Italy.

 2010: Agreement with Rolls-Royce to package the RB211 for Europe.